 Archived data is retained indefinitely at full resolution in cold storage.
 Only the live database copy is removed after the retention window.

-| Tier | Age range | Resolution | What it means |
+| Stage | Age range | Where it lives | Resolution | What it means |

 |---|

-| Raw | 0–7 days | Full resolution | Every report is kept as received (often multiple per second). |
+| Live | 0–7 days | Live database | Full resolution | Every report is kept as received (often multiple per second). |

-| Tier 0 | 7–30 days | 1 per minute | One position per vessel per minute.
+| Tier 0 | 7–30 days | Live database | 1 per minute | One position per vessel per minute.
 Sufficient for route replay and behavioral analysis. |

-| Tier 1 | 30–90 days | 1 per 5 minutes | One position per vessel per 5-minute window.
+| Tier 1 | 30–90 days | Live database | 1 per 5 minutes | One position per vessel per 5-minute window.
 Useful for historical track review. |

 Resolution impact

 At full resolution, a single vessel broadcasting every 2 seconds produces approximately 43,000 position reports per day.
-After downsampling:
+After in-place downsampling:

-| Tier | Reports per vessel per day |
+| Stage | Reports per vessel per day |

 |---|

-| Raw | ~43,000 |
+| Live | ~43,000 |

 | Tier 0 (1 min) | ~1,440 |